NagyD/SDLPoP/doc/Readme.txt

 What keys can I use?
 -----------------------
 Controlling the kid:
-* left: turn or run left
+* Left: turn or run left
-* right: turn or run right
+* Right: turn or run right
-* up: jump or climb up
+* Up: jump or climb up
-* down: crouch or climb down
+* Down: crouch or climb down
-* shift: pick up things
+* Shift: pick up things
-* shift+left/right: careful step
+* Shift+Left/Right: careful step
-* home or up+left: jump left
+* Home or Up+Left: jump left
-* page up or up+right: jump right
+* Page Up or Up+Right: jump right
-* shift while falling: grab onto ledge
+* Shift while falling: grab onto ledge

 You can also use the numeric keypad.